“I saw something on Facebook and want to know how I can apply for some investment in my startup”

 SME businesses are the backbone of a strong economy.
 17 years ago, when The Icehouse was founded, it was apparent that there was a need to support these business owners to sustain the growth they had and plan to build on it.
 Their success is New Zealand’s gain, and this remains to this day.

-From this “need” the Owner Manager Programme was developed (with the support of long-standing partners the BNZ and Auckland University Business School).
+From this “need” the Owner Manager Programme was developed (with the support of long-standing partners the BNZ and The University of Auckland Business School).
 This programme was a big success.
 Business owners travelled from all over the country to a “semi-remote” location outside of Auckland to start working ON their businesses rather than working IN it.
 Being forced to spend time away made them re-focus.
 For 3 days a month for 5 months they turned up, reluctantly turned off their phones and started to develop a strategic plan for them and their businesses.

 Spending time in the classroom (and in the bar) with like-minded owners from different industries helped the attendees to realise that they weren’t alone.
 Running a business can be lonely and now they had 24 business connections or “mates” who had the same stresses as them.